ThariTheekshana/Online_Hospital_Managment/README.md

 # Online_Hotel_Managment
-This is a Java-based project. there are Crud operations. and we developed the following MVC Architecture.
+This is a Java-based web project.
+There are Crud operations and we developed this following MVC Architecture.

 ## Technologies and Tools